Cisco Snort

 Snort 2 architecture: The issues

 Snort 3 has a modern architecture for handling all of the Snort 2 packet-based evasions.
 It also supports HTTP/2, whereas Snort 2 only supports HTTP/1.
 The process architecture is the most meaningful difference between Snort 2 and Snort 3.
-So to go faster in Snort 2, you put more Snorts running on the box.
-So a connection arrives and is hashed based on a 5-tuple or a 6-tuple, depending on the product.
-I believe 5-tuple for the open-source and 6-tuple for the actual commercial product.
+To go faster in Snort 2, you put more Snorts running on the box.
+Depending on the product, a connection arrives and is hashed based on a 5-tuple or a 6-tuple.
+I believe 5tuple is for open-source products and 6tuple is for commercial products.

 Snort 3 architecture: Resolving the issues

 The new Snort 3 architecture eliminates the need for a control thread per process and facilitates configuration/data sharing among all threads.
 As a result, less overhead is required to orchestrate the collaboration among packet-processing threads.
-So we get better memory utilization, and reloads are much faster.
+We get better memory utilization, and reloads are much faster.

 Snort 3 inspectors